act65/masters-thesis/notes/requests/discounting-and-uncertainty.md

 Can this still be solved as a set of linear equations?

-> If the [policy] is low entropy, then you should be able to significantly increase the discount factor.
-This is because the noise of policy gradient algorithms scales with the amount of information that is injected into the trajectories by sampling from the policy.
-[Alex Nichol](https://blog.aqnichol.com/2019/04/03/prierarchy-implicit-hierarchies/)

 Take a minimum entropy policy, $H(\pi) = 0$, then $\gamma = 1$.
 This is a deterministic policy, yielding zero ... making it far easier to plan.

 ##### Transition entropy